syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 When a Resource Request is created, the Paved Path Pipeline is triggered.
 Usually, the output of the pipeline is a set of Kubernetes Resources that need to be created.
-For Composite Promises, that's usually a set of Resource Requests to be applied in the Platform itself.
+For Compound Promises, that's usually a set of Resource Requests to be applied in the Platform itself.

 The Paved Path Promise is a very basic example, but you can see that's exactly what the